 Tuesday, March 24, 2026, 3:00-4:15 p.m.

 Interested in building a custom chatbot but not sure where to start?
-Join the Center for Teaching and Learning for this hands-on workshop where you will learn to design, build, and deploy your own custom AI chatbot!
+Join the Center for Teaching and Learning for this hands-on workshop designed to help instructors design, build, and deploy your own custom AI chatbot!
 Beyond course assistants, they’ll discuss how to create role-play conversation partners, scenario simulators, and tutoring agents.
 Participants should bring a laptop with access to the internet.
 Though the focus will be on creating Google Gemini for Education’s custom chatbots, Gems, the scaffolding presented will be applicable to any chatbot creator interface.

 Introduction to NotebookLM